bartosz-wozniak/ExtremeSports/README.md

 This application offers all functionalities necessary for managing such a company, ex.:
 - Adding a customer
 - Adding a course
-- Assingning client to course
+- Assigning client to course
 - And a lot more

 More information can be found in documentation folder.